mystor/mystor.github.io/content/fission_news_1.md

 If you want an up-to-date view of Milestone 1, you can see the [current Milestone 1 status] on Bugzilla.

-If have a bug which may be relevant to fission, *please* let us know by setting the "Fission Milestone" project flag to '?'.
+If you have a bug which may be relevant to fission, *please* let us know by setting the "Fission Milestone" project flag to '?'.
 We'll swing by and triage it into the correct milestone.

 ![Setting Fission Milestone Project Flag]({attach}images/fission_milestone_select.png)